 Organizations that publish online news create news and magazine websites.
 Every news channel and magazine owns a news and magazine website today.
 It is a way to register a digital presence and reach out to the people who use the internet as a medium for reading.

 These websites publish news based on their niche.
 For example, Business Insider only publishes news related to business.
 India Today publishes news on a vast number of topics.
-The Washington Post has broader criteria for news.
-These websites require people to sign up or become members after paying a subscription fee to receive regular updates.

 The Washington Post, Daily Mail, The Guardian, etc., are some examples of news and magazine websites.